t-ame/DoctorAppointmentManagementSystem/README.md

-# Health Care Management Application -- `incomplete`
+# Health Care Management Application -- `In Progress`
 Base repository containing the micro services and links to other support repositories and angular application that make up this application as a whole.

 ## Outline: